-USA Hockey is proud to announce that the 2016 Disabled Hockey Workshop will be September 30 - October 2 in Nashville, TN.
+USA Hockey and the Columbus Blue Jackets are proud to announce that the 2017 Disabled Hockey Workshop will be September 29 - October 1 in Columbus, OH.
 New and existing program administrators from around the country will come together for a weekend of educational sessions and networking.
-The best part is that the workhsop is FREE!
-Participants will be responsible for transportation and hotel cost, but the actual educational sessions will be covered by the USA Hockey Disabled Hockey Section.
+There will be planned social events, including a Keynote Speaker.

-USA Hockey is proud to announce that as part of the 2016 Disabled Hockey Workshop in Nashville, Tenn., there will be a referee seminar for those that want to work sled hockey.
+USA Hockey is proud to announce that as part of the 2017 Disabled Hockey Workshop in Columbus, Ohio., there will be a referee seminar for those that want to work sled hockey.

 This seminar will not only cover topics specific for officiating sled hockey, but it will also cover all the traditional topics of a referee seminar.
 In addition, the Level 2 and Level 3 closed book exam will be administered, meaning attending this seminar will meet your seminar requirements for the season.

-The seminar will be on Saturday, October 1st from 11:00 a.m. to 6:00 p.m.
-It will be held at the Ford Ice Center in Antioch, Tenn. and will include an on-ice component with sled hockey players.
+The seminar will be on Saturday, September 30th.
+It will be held at the Nationwide Arena and will include an on-ice component with sled hockey players.

 If you have any questions or for more information, please contact Brad Roethlisberger at firstname.lastname@example.org

 As part of the Disabled Hockey Workshop, there will be two coaching education training opportunities.
 Theses programs are listed below.
-If you register for one of these, you are also invited to attend the educational sessions of the Disabled Hockey Workshop on Friday along with the Keynote Dinner Friday night.
+If you register for one of these, you are also invited to attend the educational sessions of the Disabled Hockey Workshop on Friday along with all social activities.

 For more information about the coaching education opportunities, contact Chuck Gridley, USA Hockey's Coaching Education Liaison for Disabled Hockey, at email@example.com

-With the help and support of American Special Hockey Association (ASHA), for the first time there will be a coaching education clinic offered just for Special Hockey Coaches.
+With the help and support of American Special Hockey Association (ASHA), there will once again be a coaching education clinic offered just for Special Hockey Coaches.
 This is a joint program between USA Hockey and ASHA and will cover not only advanced coaching techniques, but also cover topics like behavior management, locker room safety and management, matching lines and understanding player levels, basic first aid concerns as well as social media, the good and the bad.

 Both USA Hockey and ASHA are excited to be working on this project together to support the needs of coaches of Special Hockey Teams.